 The Potsdamer Platz is a really modern quarter.
 It is very structured and well designed.

-The place offers much to discover such as the Sony Centre, shopping areas, cinemas, street food stands as well as restaurants, pieces of the Berlin Wall, a museum, a viewing platform and the Stars of Germany.
+The place offers much to discover such as the Sony Centre, shopping areas, cinemas, street food stands as well as restaurants, pieces of the Berlin Wall, a cinema museum, a viewing platform and the Stars of Germany.

 8. Historical Nicolai Quarter